CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/2 Requirements.md

 - **Estimable**: Facilitate cost evaluation.
 - **Small**: Fit into a single iteration.
 - **Testable**: Provide clear acceptance criteria.

+### Definition of Ready (DoR)

+A checklist of the properties that must be satisfied before an item inthe product back log can be moved into a sprint.

 ### Product Backlog Levels